Symptoms of small bowel cancer

 - abdominal swelling.

-If you have any of the symptoms of a blockage or a tear in the bowel, you should go to your nearest accident and emergency department (A&E).
+If you have any of these symptoms, you should go to your nearest accident and emergency department (A&E).

 Our cancer information meets the PIF TICK quality mark.